chimpansiets/ft_ssl_md5/README.md

 An introduction to cryptographic hashing algorithms

-This project consists of recoded versions of the message-digest algorithm MD5 and the entire SHA-2 family of hash functions.
+This project consists of recoded versions of the message-digest algorithm MD5.

 Built from the ground up using only these functions: